kyma-project/istio/docs/user/00-overview/00-50-resource-configuration.md

-# Default resources and autoscaling configuration for Istio Operator
+# Default resources and autoscaling configuration for Kyma Istio Operator

-Istio Operator provides baseline values for the Istio installation.
+Kyma Istio Operator provides baseline values for the Istio installation.
 Those values can be overridden with configuration in the Istio custom resource (CR).

 ## Cluster-based default configuration